-Stomach cancer (also known as gastric cancer) is cancer that starts in any part of the stomach and is the fourth most commonly diagnosed cancer worldwide.
+Stomach cancer (also known as gastric cancer) is cancer that starts in any part of the stomach and is the fifth most commonly diagnosed cancer worldwide.
 Esophageal cancer is a cancer that develops in the esophagus, the tube that carries food from the mouth to the stomach, and is the eighth most frequently diagnosed cancer worldwide.

 - The risk of developing either stomach or esophageal cancer increases with age.

 - The lifetime risk of developing esophageal cancer in the U.S. is 0.5%, while the lifetime risk for developing stomach cancer is 0.8%.

 - The overall five-year relative survival rate in the U.S. for people with stomach cancer is about 32% and about 20% for esophageal cancer.

 - Both stomach and esophageal cancers are more common in other parts of the world, particularly in less developed countries.

 Sources: American Cancer Society’s (ACS) Cancer Facts & Figures 2021; ACS Cancer Statistics Center; International Agency for Research on Cancer, 2020; and American Society of Clinical Oncology’s Cancer.Net